 When I was 7 I was baptized, and I truly believe that I understood the commitment I made.
 What I didn't understand that with age, the devil throws bigger rocks at you that seem harder to dodge.

 Before I dive into my testimony, I want to tell you a little bit about myself and my family.
-I sing and play guitar, as well as love color guard.
+I sing and play guitar.
 I'm a sophomore at Florida State University (GO NOLES!).
 Before moving to Tallahassee, I lived with my mom, dad, and two siblings.
-My parents are currently approaching their 25th wedding anniversary (yay!), my brother Collin is in 10th grade, and my sister Julia is in 8th grade.
+My parents are have been married for 25th years, my brother Collin is in 11th grade, and my sister Julia is in 9th grade.

 I grew up in a church that I give a lot of credit for shaping me and my faith.
 My mom attended the church in its original location when she was in high school, and my siblings and I practically grew up there.
 Now that I live in Tallahassee I go to a church called City Church and I love it.

 I was really strong in my faith as a little girl (as strong and knowledgeable I could be anyway).
 It was Jesus and me against the world, and I was not ashamed of that.
 When I was in middle school, however, things got bumpy.
 Not that I've ever been ashamed of being a Christian or believing that God is my heavenly Father, but I could feel that I was drifting from what I used to be.